anubias/rbt/README.md

 By definition, tanks can shoot shells on each other.
 Shooting depends on the aiming type, and there are two types of `Aiming`:

-- `Positional` aiming: defines the exact coordinate where the shell will hit on the map
+- `Aiming::Positional` : defines the exact coordinate where the shell will hit on the map
-- `Cardinal` aiming: defines the cardinal orientation the shell path will follow
+- `Aiming::Cardinal` : defines the cardinal orientation the shell path will follow

 These two aiming types have different pros and cons:

-- `Positional`:
+- **Positional**:
   - Pro: shooting is precisely at the specified `Position`
   - Con: the range is limited to the area that is returned by an `Omni`-directional scan
-- `Cardinal`:
+- **Cardinal**:
   - Pro: the range is limited to the area that is returned by a `Mono`-directional scan
   - Con: the line of shooting must be one of the eight cardinal `Orientation`

 The shell will impact in one of these conditions:

-- for `Positional` aiming, at the indicated position
+- for **Positional** aiming, at the indicated position
-- for `Cardinal` aiming, if it hits directly any tank along the way, otherwise at the end of its range
+- for **Cardinal** aiming, if it hits directly any tank along the way, otherwise at the end of its range

-In all cases, regardless on where a shell lands (even if on a player, or any type of terrain), the shell will create a `3x3 square` damage pattern.
-Anything located in the middle of that 3x3 square pattern will suffer a `direct hit` and anything located on the edges of that 3x3 square pattern will suffer an `indirect hit`.
+In all cases, regardless on where a shell lands (even if on a player, or any type of terrain), the shell will create a **3x3 square damage pattern**.
+Anything located in the middle of that 3x3 square pattern will suffer a **direct hit** and anything located on the edges of that 3x3 square pattern will suffer an **indirect hit**.

 Damage is done exclusively to other tanks, the terrain will not suffer any changes upon a shell impact.
 In other words, one cannot clear the forest by shooting at it.
 In fact the shots are flying over the forest.

-- `Direct hit` is when the shell lands exactly on the enemy or if the enemy is aligned perfectly along the same cardinal `Orientation` as the flying shell, with respect of the shooting player (in case of `Cardinal` aiming).
+- **Direct hit** is when the shell lands exactly on the enemy or if the enemy is aligned perfectly along the same cardinal `Orientation` as the flying shell, with respect of the shooting player (in case of `Aiming::Cardinal`).
-- `Indirect hit` is when the shell lands on any of the immediately adjacent cells to the enemy or if another player located on a immediately adjacent cell is directly hit.
+- **Indirect hit** is when the shell lands on any of the immediately adjacent cells to the enemy or if another player located on a immediately adjacent cell is directly hit.

-As a corolary: if a tank shoots at an enemy or a position which is located `right next to it`, it will also suffer an indirect hit, because of the damage pattern explained above.
-It should not be possible to perform a `direct hit` on itself (anti-suicide rule).
+**As a corolary**, if a tank shoots at an enemy or a position which is located right next to it, it will also suffer an indirect hit, because of the damage pattern explained above.
+It should not be possible to perform a direct hit on itself (anti-suicide rule).

 Please note that shooting can be done in any direction, in other words the orientation of the tank and its turret are independent.
 Also, turret rotation is 'free', i.e. it is not performed by the game engine as an `Action`.

 **Examples**:

-In the next scenario, we look at `Positional` shooting.
+In the next scenario, we look at Positional shooting.
 The hero is is located in the middle of the map, and the enemy is offset.
-Assuming that the enemy is close enough for `Positional` shooting, the hero is able to strike precisely, even if the enemy is not perfectly alligned on any cardinal `Orientation`.
+Assuming that the enemy is close enough for Positional shooting, the hero is able to strike precisely, even if the enemy is not perfectly alligned on any cardinal `Orientation`.

     🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩
     🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩